ResearchComputing/Documentation/docs/running-jobs/job-resources.md

 <sup>2</sup> Skylake nodes are seperated into 2 partitions and consists of 5 public nodes in the `ssky` partition and 15 private nodes that can be used by anyone with the `ssky-preemptable`.
 Jobs running on the `ssky-preemptable` partition will be pushed off the node if the condo owner of the node submits a job to their private partition.
 More information on Skylake nodes [can be found here.](ssky.html)

 In addition to these partitions, Research Computing also provides specialized partitions for interactive and test jobs.
+These partitions allow quick access to a reserved set of cores provided for testing and interactive use.

 | Partition        | Description  | Max Nodes | Max cores | RAM/core (GB) | Billing weight | Default/Max Walltime |
 | ---------------- | ------------ | --------- | --------- | ------------- | -------------- | ------------------------ |